 - Developing Kindergarten Readiness and Other Large-Scale Assessment Systems: Necessary Considerations in the Assessment of Young Children – Over the past few years, interest in assessing children as they enter kindergarten has gained momentum in states.The Center for Applied Research at the National Association for the Education of Young Children (NAEYC) has developed this guidance to support states’ development and implementation of kindergarten readiness assessment systems.

 - What does “ready for school” mean?
 Is there a definitive set of criteria that determines whether a child is ready to enter school?
 Should there be?
-Prepared for Kindergarten: What Does “Readiness” Mean? and the NAEYC’s Where do we Stand on School Readiness explore what we know about readiness and how it may be improved.
+Prepared for Kindergarten: What Does “Readiness” Mean? and the NAEYC’s Where We Stand on School Readiness explore what we know about readiness and how it may be improved.

 - Child Trends’ A Review of School Readiness Practices in the States outlines key policy considerations for developing and utilizing school readiness assessments at the state level.
 Researchers analyzed state approaches to school readiness assessments in all 50 states and the District of Columbia.
 NOTE: Alaska is featured in this report as one of only seven states to administer a school readiness assessment to children upon school entry to monitor statewide readiness.
 View summary >>